Skip to main content

 1. Create your Trello board with purpose

-Is the Trello board intended for a particular project, workflow or a general to-do list?
-Who ensures the board, lists and cards are up to date?
+Is the Trello board intended for a particular project, workflow, or is it simply a general to-do list?
+Who ensures the board, lists, and cards are up to date?
+Trello gives team members the ability to provide their own updates on their progress (for example, moving a task to an ‘In Progress’ or ‘Completed’ list), so this should be taken advantage of if everyone is comfortable with it.
 Make sure everyone knows why the board has been set up and why it’ll be beneficial for their everyday work as an individual and as a team.
-More importantly, how is it going to help the team communicate most effectively so work isn’t being duplicated and help to improve productivity?

 Trello comments before and after Treaded Comments is added

-• Checklists - For those that like to plan down to the finer details, you’ll probably be using the checklists to tick off each micro-tasks.
+• Checklists - for those that like to plan down to the finer details, you’ll probably be using the checklists to tick off each micro-task.
 Not only will it help keep the person responsible on track but also help others see how far along you have gotten with that particular Trello card.

 A screenshot showing labels used on a Trello card